Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Introduction

 \subsection{Discrete Wasserstein distance}

-As in the previous section, we let $(X, \omega)$ be a weighted graph, $\gamma$ a probability measure on $X$ giving positive mass to every point in $X$ and $\veps$ a positive number.
-Taking as a point of reference the Benamou-Brenier formulation of optimal transport in the continuum setting, we can define a discrete Wasserstein distance on the set $\mathcal{P}(X)$ by introducing the appropriate notions of discrete continuity equations and their actions.
+Let $(X, \omega)$ be an arbitrary weighted graph, $\gamma$ a probability measure on $X$ giving positive mass to every point in $X$, and $\veps$ a positive number.
+Inspired by the Benamou-Brenier formulation of optimal transport at the continuum level, one can define a discrete Wasserstein distance on the set $\mathcal{P}(X)$ by introducing discrete continuity equations and their actions.
 This has been done in \cite{Maas} in the context of finite Markov chains.

 \begin{definition} We say that $ t \in [0,1] \mapsto (\rho_{t}, V_{t})$ satisfies the discrete continuity equation (in flux form) if \begin{enumerate} \item $\rho_{t} \in \mathcal{P}(X)$ and $V_t \in \mathfrak{X}(X)$ for every $t \in [0,1]$. \item For every $\x \in X$,